Skip to main content

 PVE_MonitorDistributionJob.png

-In addition to the overall status information (such as status and start and end timestamp), this job's report includes the following result statuses per member institution:
+When the job finishes, its report contains overall status information (such as status and start and end timestamp) and result statuses per member institution.
+The following statuses may appear:

 • Field was distributed – Indicates that this local field did not exist previously for this member and has been distributed.